nasa/cumulus/docs/deployment/terraform-best-practices.md

 terraform destroy
 ```

-If using a shared cluster and you want to destroy the database created by Cumulus for your deployment you can login to your deployment and manually delete that individual database.
+If using a shared cluster and you just want to destroy the database created by Cumulus for your deployment you must manually delete that individual database.
+The database is named `<prefix>_db`.

 Finally, since we tag the resources in your deployment, you should see if there
 are any dangling resources left behind for any reason, by running the following